Sit Down, Shut Up (2001 TV series)

-Sit Down, Shut Up is a short-lived Australian sitcom broadcast by Network Ten.
+Sit Down, Shut Up is an Australian sitcom broadcast by Network Ten.
 It ran from 16 February 2001 until 28 June 2001 for a total of 13 episodes.

 The series followed the staff and students at a dysfunctional fictional high school called Carpen Heights Secondary College, and focused on the life of the teachers in and out of the staff room.